kisalthennakoon/ChatBot/README.md

-# Friendly Chatbot with Neural Network
+# Friendly Chatbot using Neural Network

 This project implements a friendly chatbot using a neural network.
 The chatbot is trained to recognize user intents and provide friendly responses based on the trained model.
 It includes a simple interface for easy interaction.